Centerpin Fishing For Salmon: Guide Tips and Tricks

 Best Hooks For Float Fishing

-A hook that is too big may be seen by the salmon and then ignored, or a large hook could cause problems with your presentation by not allowing your baits to drift naturally, or cause the bait to sink and snag up more.
+A hook that is too big may be seen by the salmon and then ignored, or a large hook could cause problems with your presentation by not allowing your baits to drift naturally or cause the bait to sink and snag up more.

-A hook that is too small can break or bend or come out too easily and you could lose a fish of a lifetime.
+A hook that is too small can break or bend or come out too easily, and you could lose a fish of a lifetime.

 Also, gap size of the hook is important.
 The right gap size or gap shape can help your hook stay lodged in the salmon’s mouth.
-I would say all that salmon guides are very particular about the hooks that they use.

 But when fishing in smaller rivers, clear water, or slow water where stealth is required, a size 8 or 6 hook is a better option.

-The size of the bait will determine the hook size and the hook gap, water clarity and even the size of the salmon can all influence my decision on which hook to use.
+The size of the bait will determine the hook size, and the hook gap, water clarity, and even the size of the salmon can all influence my decision on which hook to use.

 I discuss all of this on my page on the 4 Best Hooks For Float Fishing for more details and my list of the best hooks to use in all situations.